Birkhoff's Theorem for Quasi-Metric Gravity: Basic quasi-metric gravity

-One important interpretation of equation (1) is that gravitational quantities should be ``formally'' variable when measured in atomic units.
+Expressed in an isotropic GTCS, the most general form allowed for the family ${\bf {\bar g}}_t$ is represented by the family of line elements valid on the FHSs (this may be taken as a definition) \eqa {\overline {ds}}_t^2=[{\bar N}_{(t)}^s{\bar N}_{(t)s}-{\bar N}_t^2](dx^0)^2+ 2{\frac{t}{t_0}}{\bar N}_{(t)i}dx^idx^0+ {\frac{t^2}{t_0^2}}{\bar N}_t^2{\tilde h}_{(t)ik}dx^idx^k. \ena Here, $t_0$ is some arbitrary reference epoch setting the scale of the spatial coordinates, ${\bar N}_t$ is the family of lapse functions of the FOs and ${\frac{t_0}{t}}{\bar N}^k_{(t)}$ are the components of the shift vector family of the FOs in $({\cal N},{\bf {\bar g}}_t)$.
+Moreover, ${\bf {\bar h}}_t{\equiv}{\frac{t^2}{t_0^2}}{\bar N_t}^2{\bf {\tilde h}}_t$ is the metric family on ${\cal S}$, i.e., the metric family intrinsic to the FHSs.
+Besides, ${\bar N}_{(t)i}{\equiv}{\bar N}_t^2{\tilde h}_{(t)ik}{\bar N}_{(t)}^k$ (and thus ${\bar N}_{(t)}^j={\bar N}_t^{-2}{\tilde h}_{(t)}^{ij}{\bar N}_{(t)i}$).
+Note that there are some prior-geometric restrictions on ${\bf {\tilde h}}_t$ (see below).
+Also note that, in order to define an affine connection being compatible with (the non-degenerate part of) ${\bf {\bar g}}_t$, we must have that [2, 3] \eqa {\frac{\partial}{{\partial}t}}{\Big (}{\bar N}^i_{(t)} {\bar N}^j_{(t)}{\tilde h}_{(t)ij}{\Big )}=0. \ena One important interpretation of equation (1) is that gravitational quantities should be ``formally'' variable when measured in atomic units.
 This formal variability applies to all dimensionful gravitational quantities and is directly connected to the spatial scale factor ${\bar F}_t{\equiv}{\bar N}_tct$ of the FHSs [2, 3].
-In particular the formal variability applies to any potential gravitational coupling parameter $G_t$.
+In particular, the formal variability applies to any potential gravitational coupling parameter $G_t$.
 It is convenient to transfer the formal variability of $G_t$ to mass (and charge, if any) so that all formal variability is taken into account of in the {\em active stress energy tensor} ${\bf T}_t$, which is the object that couples to space-time geometry via field equations.
-However, dimensional analysis yields that the gravitational coupling must be non-universal, i.e., that the electromagnetic active stress-energy tensor ${\bf T}_t^{{\rm (EM)}}$ and the active stress-energy tensor for material particles ${\bf T}_t^{\rm mat}$ couple to space-time curvature via two different coupling parameters $G^{\rm B}$ and $G^{\rm S}$, respectively.
+However, dimensional analysis yields that the gravitational coupling must be non-universal, i.e., that the electromagnetic active stress-energy tensor ${\bf T}_t^{{\rm (EM)}}$ and the active stress-energy tensor for material particles ${\bf T}_t^{\rm (MA)}$ couple to space-time curvature via two different coupling parameters $G^{\rm B}$ and $G^{\rm S}$, respectively.
 This non-universality of the gravitational coupling is required for consistency reasons and yields a modification of the right hand side of the gravitational field equations.
 (Said modification was missed in the original formulation of quasi-metric gravity.)